leibniz-psychology/datawiz2/README.md

 ## Installation

-To start developing you will need a local installation of `php, nodejs, yarn, make and the symfony cli`.
+To start developing you will need a local installation of `php, nodejs (optional yarn), make and the symfony cli`.
 With those in your $PATH you can run the following commands to see a running application:

 ```
 make install
-yarn encore dev
+npm encore dev # or yarn encore dev
 symfony serve
 ```